sasstools/sass-lint/docs/rules/border-zero.md

 }
 ```

-When `convention: none`, the following are allowed.
-When `convention: 0`, the following are disallowed:
+When `convention: 'none'`, the following are allowed.
+When `convention: '0'`, the following are disallowed:

 ```scss
 .foo {